- Victim Assistance

 - Topical Index

 The Wisconsin Department of Justice, Division of Criminal Investigation (DCI) provides investigative support and services to law enforcement agencies.
-DCI special agents are assigned to field offices in Madison, Milwaukee, Appleton, Eau Claire or Wausau.
-DCI special agents investigate crimes that are of statewide nature, importance or influence, and fall within one of the following specialty areas:
+DCI special agents and criminal analysts investigate crimes that are of statewide nature, importance, or influence.

-Arson Bureau – The Office of the State Fire Marshal is charged with the investigation of fires of a suspected incendiary nature, fires that result in the loss of life and explosions of suspected criminal origins.
+Arson Bureau – The Office of the State Fire Marshal is charged with the investigation of fires of a suspected incendiary nature, fires that result in the loss of life, and explosions of suspected criminal origins.
 Deputy State Fire Marshals are located throughout Wisconsin.